garrandall/popular-music-data/tracks/break-ups-2-make-ups-method-man-d-angelo.md

 Little, little lovin' you, babe, doo—baby

-Ah—ooh, ooh, ooh, baby
+Ah—oh, oh, oh, baby
 (you and I, 'til the day we die)
-Ah, doo—ooh, ooh, ooh, baby
+Ah, doo—oh, oh, oh, baby
 (you and I, 'til the day we die)
-Ah—ooh, ooh, ooh, baby
+Ah—oh, oh, oh, baby
 (you and I, 'til the day we die)
-Ah, doo—ooh, ooh, ooh, baby
+Ah, doo—oh, oh, oh, baby
 (you and I, 'til the day we die)